codeemoji/codeemoji-plugin/README.md

 - "for" and "while"
 - "try"

-Notice that the calculation is triggered once the method exceeds the thresholds for the cyclomatic complexity and the line count (which does not include superfluous comment lines), which are both set to 1 by default.
+The default value for this metric is set to  _0.36 Cyclomatic Complexity / Lines of Code_, which corresponds to the statistical threshold cited by Lanza and Marinescu ("Object-Oriented Metrics in Practice", 2006).

-The default value for the metric is set to  _0.36 Cyclomatic Complexity / Lines of Code_, which corresponds to the statistical threshold cited by Lanza and Marinescu ("Object-Oriented Metrics in Practice", 2006).
+Notice that the calculation is triggered once the method exceeds the thresholds for the cyclomatic complexity and the line count, which are both set to 1 by default.
+The line count does not include any superfluous lines covered by comments.

 <table>
 <thead>